ÖVB Arena: Events

 The Six Days of Bremen are a yearly event in January, held here since 1965.

+On November 31 1980, Queen performed a concert during The Game Tour.

 On 12 March 1999, American rock band KISS played the venue on their Psycho Circus Tour.
 The local fire marshal banned the use of any pyrotechnics.
 But at the end of the show, KISS blew up a concert worth of pyro all at once.
 After that incident, KISS were banned from playing Bremen in the future.

 The AWD-Dome had been used in the 2007 World Men's Handball Championship.

+Destiny's Child performed at the venue on May 30, 2002 during their Destiny's Child World Tour.

 Depeche Mode performed at the venue several times, including when it was still called Stadthalle Bremen.
 Other performances include on November 1, 2009, during their Tour of the Universe and December 3, 2013, during their Delta Machine Tour, in front of a sold-out crowd of 11,949 people.